-Before joining VdA in 2008, Teresa Empis Falcão was an Associate with the project department at Allen & Overy (London) where she acquired expertise in the financing of projects in various jurisdictions.

-Teresa, a partner in the Projects - Infrastructure, Energy & Natural Resources practice, acquired her reputation as a deputy in the Cabinet of the Secretary of State for Infrastructure, Transports and Communications, from August 2011 to April 2014, which included responsibility for drafting and reviewing legislation concerning these sectors, as well as leading negotiation teams in the context of the infrastructure PPP review requested by the bail-out arrangements applying in Portugal between 2011 and 2014.

-She is frequently sought for leading-edge national and international transactions on project finance transactions, mainly focused on the infrastructure and energy sectors, due to her high level of expertise.
+Before joining VdA in 2008, Teresa was an Associate with the project department at Allen & Overy (London) where she acquired expertise in the financing of projects in various jurisdictions.
+Teresa is a Partner in VdA's Infrastructures & Mobility practice and from 2011 to 2014 acquired reputation as deputy at the Cabinet of the Secretary of State for Infrastructure, Transports and Communications, being responsible for drafting and reviewing legislation concerning these sectors as well as leading negotiation teams in the context of the infrastructure PPP review requested by the bail-out arrangements applying in Portugal between 2011-2014.
+Teresa is frequently sought for leading-edge national and international transactions on project finance transactions and capital markets, mainly focused on the infrastructure and energy sectors, due to her high expertise.
+She has extensive experience in overseas markets, particularly in Portuguese-speaking African countries, namely Mozambique.

-Teresa is admitted to the Portuguese Bar Association, the Law Society of England and Wales, as a solicitor, and the Brazilian Bar Association.